abbreviatedman/spellbound/data/quotes.md

 35
 00:02:01,600 --> 00:02:04,080
-- Hey, that star on your arm...
+- Hey, that star on your arm…
 - I earned it.

 36